Up to 60% off sofas & mattresses — limited‑time deals.

 Choosing the Hydeline Monticello Leather Sofa

-Start with how you actually sit: if you rotate between upright work and relaxed streaming, the Monticello’s moderate seat depth and buoyant cushion stack tend to feel more supportive than “sink-only” leather.
-If you’re tall and want a deeper sprawl seat, you may prefer a lounge-forward design.
-If pets are on the sofa daily, plan for covers and scratch management.
+Start with how you actually sit.
+If you rotate between upright work and relaxed streaming, the Monticello’s 23-inch seat depth and buoyant cushion stack are easier to live with than a sink-only leather sofa.
+If you are tall and want to lie back with more room, a deeper lounge sofa will likely feel more natural.

-If you want a deeper, lounge-first leather vibe, consider the Article Sven Leather Sofa for its deep tufted bench-seat style.
-If you move often or want modular flexibility, consider the Burrow Nomad Leather Sofa line, which is positioned around modular, tool-free assembly and shipping-friendly delivery.
+If you want a deeper, lounge-first leather option, the Article Sven Leather Sofa is the more relaxed comparison because of its tufted bench-seat style.
+If you move often or want a modular build, the Burrow Nomad Leather Sofa line is the more flexible alternative.

 Hydeline Monticello Leather Sofa